'It's a mess': Pot shop owners say Alberta is running out of weed | CBC News

 Demand exceeded expectations, AGLC says

-Karen Barry, the founder of Beltline Cannabis in Calgary, has all her staffing and licensing in place.
+Karen Barry, the founder of Beltline Cannabis in Calgary, has her staffing and licence in place.
 But she can't open her store because she can't get any cannabis.

 Barry says she was given access to order product from the AGLC's retailer website on Friday morning.
 She found there wasn't enough cannabis available to stock a store — the vast majority of product available to retailers was sold out.